marcusgostasson/PigDiceGame/README.md

 <a name="run-the-code"></a> Run the code 👩‍💻
 -------------------------------------------
-The example program can be started like this.
+The program can be started like this.

 Execute the main program
 ```